ligurio/blog/_posts/2014-09-01-testing-of-python.md

 Brett Cannon, core developer since 2002.

-** How much developers involved in development on regular basis? **
+** How many developers involved in the development on regular basis? **

 According to Open HUB we had as high as 36 contributors in a single month in the past year ([https://www.openhub.net/p/python/contributors/summary](https://www.openhub.net/p/python/contributors/summary)).